Voxel-Fox-Ltd/Profile/TESTING.md

 - [x] The given role can be changed.
 - [x] The given role can be removed.
 - [x] A slash command can be added/updated.
+    - [ ] If the max number of profiles is 0 when this is run, the slash command is deleted.
+- [ ] A context menu command can be added/updated/removed.
 - [x] A maximum number of profiles can be set.

 ### Field editing